All about Fishing Terminal Tackles

 Different Types of Terminal Tackle

-As what was mentioned, there are different types of terminal tackles.
+As what was mentioned, there are different types of fishing terminal tackle.
 And although they are all attached at the end of a fishing line, their purpose varies.
-To understand further, below are different terminal tackles.
+To understand further, below are different fishing terminal tackle.

 A leader is a tiny portion of wire used to tie and connect fishing baits, lures, and hooks at the end of a line.
 It serves two different tasks: first is to protect the bait from rocks, reef, sharp edges of fish’s teeth and second is to help in successfully luring the fish by keeping the line out of their sight.
 Moreover, it is categorized into two types: